tmkim/dank_bank/DEVLOG.md

     BUG / Warning ::
     /home/tmkim/py_django/venv/venv_tcgbh/lib/python3.10/site-packages/rest_framework/pagination.py:207: UnorderedObjectListWarning: Pagination may yield inconsistent results with an unordered object_list: <class 'api_dank.models.Item'> QuerySet. paginator = self.django_paginator_class(queryset, page_size)

+2/7
+    Today's focus:
+        -- images
+        -- limit item table api calls (partial rendering?)
+        -- new database tables for select options (one table, fields: id, select_type, option_name)

+    ** Had to deal with a quick bug regarding client hydration vs server-side rendering.
+Server-side was simply out of date after I made some changes to my html.
+Hard refreshing removed the error.

+    OKKK now let's take a look at adding images to our website!

+    -- We already added an upload button in our create/upload forms, but now we need to add some functionality!